BrainQ raises $40M to transform stroke patient rehabilitation with its home therapy device – TechCrunch

 It should be said at the outset that doubting the efficacy of some brainwave-emitting miracle device is natural.
 And in fact when I spoke with BrainQ’s founder Yotam Drechsler, he reminded me of the last time we’d talked — back in 2017, at which time I “expressed strong skepticism.”

-No hard feelings — the tech was largely notional then, he admitted — but since that time the team has continued its work, raised some money, and what was a promising if not well supported thesis then has turned into one backed by firsthand data and clinical outcomes.
+No hard feelings — the tech was largely notional then, he admitted — but since that time the team has continued its work, raised some money, and what was a promising if not well-supported thesis then has turned into one backed by firsthand data and clinical outcomes.
 The resulting system could be the biggest improvement to stroke therapy in decades or more.

 Strokes can result in various obvious impairments, such as grip strength or coordination, but of course the injury is not to the hand or leg itself, it is to the networks in the brain that govern those parts.
 But medical science has no method for directly rebuilding those networks — the brain must do so on its own, in its own time.

-To aid this, regular physical therapy and brain health checkups, sometimes for years on end, are used to in essence make sure the brain is still working on it and that the parts of the body don’t themselves fall into disrepair.
+To aid this, regular physical therapy and brain health checkups, sometimes for years on end, are used to, in essence, make sure the brain is still working on it and that the parts of the body don’t themselves fall into disrepair.

 The most interesting improvements to this process in recent years have added tech into the loop to provide immediate feedback, such as that one’s balance is skewed to one side, and providing stimuli that aim to counteract that.
 But ultimately it’s still targeted physical therapy.